-The Southern Producers Lab, produced and presented by the New Orleans Film Society, is a program designed to bring together 10 emerging, diverse producers from around the South for an intensive series of workshops, panels, one-on-one mentoring sessions, and community-building opportunities over the course of three convenings throughout the year.
+The Southern Producers Lab, an initiative of the New Orleans Film Society, is a program designed to bring together emerging, diverse producers from around the American South, beginning with a four-day lab, followed by one-on-one mentoring sessions, workshops, and community-building opportunities throughout the year.

-Would like to learn more?
+Would you like to learn more?
 Download the Southern Producers Lab 2018 report here.